IVR (Interactive Voice Response)

-Interactive Voice Response or IVR is an automated business phone system feature that provides callers with lists of pre-recorded options to choose from through spoken responses or keypad inputs.
+IVR stands for Interactive Voice Response and is an automated business phone system feature that provides callers with lists of pre-recorded options to choose from through spoken responses or keypad inputs.

 So, that’s your definition of IVR, but what does it really mean?
 Well, IVR works at all hours to automatically resolve basic issues and route complex issues to the most relevant support agents.